Prothom Alo: Mathematics Olympiad

-Prothom Alo helped to popularise Mathematics in Bangladesh.
+Prothom Alo helped to popularise mathematics in Bangladesh.
 It organized Mathematics Olympiad for the first time in Bangladesh in 2003.
 It is one of the main sponsors and the main organizer of Bangladesh Mathematics Olympiad.

 Recognition

 Prothom Alo has been carrying on a campaign against acid violence, drugs, HIV/AIDS, and religious terrorism.
-For his contribution to this fight, the Philippines-based Ramon Magsaysay Award Foundation has described editor Matiur Rahman as ‘the guiding force in the positive changes in society and culture’ and in 2005 honored him with a Magsaysay Award, which is considered to be the 'Nobel Prize of Asia'.
+For his contribution to this fight, the Philippines-based Ramon Magsaysay Award Foundation has described editor Matiur Rahman as 'the guiding force in the positive changes in society and culture' and in 2005 honored him with a Magsaysay Award, which is considered to be the 'Nobel Prize of Asia'.
 Rahman donated the prize money in equal proportion to the three funds that the Prothom Alo Trust has set up to help and support acid-burnt women, anti-drug campaigns, and persecuted journalists.
+They won the 'Best in South Asia' award at the INMA Global Media Awards 2025 by the International News Media Association (INMA), the largest global platform of media organizations.

-Sister Concerns
+Sister concerns

 Prothom Alo, which belongs to Mediastar Ltd., has the following sister concerns: